LibraryBeales/Exploratory_Data_Analysis/index.md

 ## Project #1: Importing Data and Discovering Basic Information

-This first project will use basic python and the `pandas` package to introduce the data import process and the early exploration process.
+This first lesson will use basic python and the `pandas` package to introduce the data import process and the early exploration process.
 All the lessons on this page use this [2014 Census Data](https://raw.githubusercontent.com/LibraryBeales/Exploratory_Data_Analysis/refs/heads/main/adult.csv) dataset.

 In this project you will:
+1. Learn how to import the necessary python libraries.
-1. Use the `read_csv` function in pandas to import a csv file.
+2. Use the `read_csv` function in pandas to import a csv file.
-2. Discover the size of the dataset.
+3. Discover the size of the dataset.
-3. Discover the types of data in the dataset.
+4. Discover the types of data in the dataset.

 <a href="https://constellate.org/lab?repo=https%3A%2F%2Fgithub.com%2FLibraryBeales%2FWeb-Scraping&filepath=eda1.ipynb" target="_blank">![A constellate launch button](https://constellate.org/images/constellate-badge.svg)</a>   <a href="https://mybinder.org/v2/gh/LibraryBeales/Web-Scraping/main?labpath=eda1.ipynb" target="_blank">![A binder launch button](https://mybinder.org/static/images/badge_logo.svg)</a>

-## Project #2: Assessing the Quality and Diversity of the Data
+## Project #2: Data Visualization for Univariate and Bivariate Analysis

-Normally, in a web scraping project, you are looking for specific information.
-You don't need to scrape the entire <a href="https://books.toscrape.com/">Books to Scrape</a> page if you are only interested in a list of book titles.
-We are going to practice looking at the structure of a web page so we can design a web scraper that only retrieves certain infromation.
-Once we understand the way the information we want is tagged and/or organized, we can create rules for the web scraper to follow.
-The process of breaking down the parts of the web page to retrieve specific informaiton is frequently referred to as HTML parsing.
+In this lesson, you will learn how to identify missing data, outliers, and

 In this project you will:
 1. Use the `Inspect` tool in your web browser to explore the structure of the <a href="https://books.toscrape.com/">Books to Scrape</a> website.